 SmartestEnergy dispatch 37MW in the Balancing Mechanism

-SmartestEnergy complete their first trade in the Balancing Mechanism.
+SmartestEnergy completes its first trade in the Balancing Mechanism.

 Having been issued a Bid Offer Acceptance (BOA) by National Grid at 9:23AM on the 23rd October, the next generation energy company dispatched 37MW into this near real-time market, this dispatch lasted 30 minutes at an accepted offer price of £74/MWh.